boazsegev/facil.io/README.md

-# Server Tools for C
+# Server Writing Tools for C

 After years in [Ruby land](https://www.ruby-lang.org/en/) I decided to learn [Rust](https://www.rust-lang.org), only to re-discover that I actually quite enjoy writing in C and that C's reputation as "unsafe" or "hard" is undeserved and hides C's power.